skaija/susan-testing/Test/APIs/2-geocoding-api/address-lookup/index.md

 title: Address lookup
 ---

 Address lookup that is also called as reverse geocoding means finding address for given coordinates.
-By default the search returns 10 places, unless otherwise specified by the size parameter.
 The **features** property of the results returned is where you will find the list of results that matched the best with your input parameters.

 ## Reverse geocoding endpoint